 Hugh Tracey Chromatic Treble

-The Treble Chromatic Kalimba was supposed to arrive in December, but it will not, We should be getting them in January 2020, but know not when.
+The Treble Chromatic Kalimba should now be arriving by March 2020, but I've been waiting for them since July 2019.
 You can preorder if you like, and we will let you know when they are coming in when we know.

 This is an option for playing complex, chromatic music with medium or smaller hands.

 Hugh Tracey Treble Box Chromatic Kalimba w Pickup, in C, 17 notes each side.

 This kalimba is painted and organized like the Bb Treble or the Alto kalimba on the front, but in the key of C. It can read Alto tablature, and has 2 octaves plus 2 more notes on top, or 17 notes ranging from C 4 (middle C) to E6.
 On the back is a "left handed" kalimba of 17 notes in the key of B. This means that there are B's and F's on both the front and back.